unievo/xpilot/README.md

-## Welcome to Astro!
+## Welcome to Astro

 Astro is an AI coding agent based on [Cline](https://cline.bot), a powerful open-source agent for VS Code, designed to support many AI providers and models, and to handle a wide range of development tasks.
-Shoutout to the amazing Cline team, contributors and community!
+Shoutout to the Cline team, contributors and community!

 Astro is a customization of Cline, as a foundation for domain specific agents that can have specialized functionalities and capabilities for different industries.